On this page:

 - Students awarded terminal degrees in November and March are normally appointed teaching assistants for the term in which the degree is awarded, rather than teaching fellows.

 Exceptions to the Policies

-- Students with other extenuating circumstances should contact their financial aid officer to determine if petitioning for a special exception may be appropriate.
+Students with extenuating circumstances should contact their financial aid officer to determine if petitioning for a special exception may be appropriate.
 Financial aid officers can work with students to initiate exception requests as needed.

 If you would like to receive your pay by direct deposit, provide your bank information in the Benefits and Payroll section of PeopleSoft, the employee self-service website, accessed through the HARVie intranet.